dprojects/Woodworking/Docs/MagicPanelsAPI.md

 ##### Args:

+		iP1: FreeCAD.Vector(x, y, z), Vertex object, or array with floats, for start
+		iP2: FreeCAD.Vector(x, y, z), Vertex object, or array with floats, for end
 		iObject1: object for start
 		iObject2: object for end
 		iSubName1: string with sub-object name for start, for example "Vertex1", "Edge1", "Face1"